JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

     Then, critical points satisfy the equations
 $$\begin{array}{rl}x-u &= J(x)^T \lambda \\\\ F(x) &= 0 \\\\ \lambda &\in \mathbb{R}^m \end{array}$$

 **Note**: These are the same equations you get from applying Lagrange multipliers to the optimization problem.
-We just ended up deriving Lagrange multipliers on our own :)

-### Solving the critical equations

 Now that we derived the critical equations we can go back to our initial example.
 Let's start with defining the critical equations in Julia.